wayneleighton1985-oss/wayne-leighton/DEPLOYMENT-SOLUTION.md

 2. `wrangler.toml` was found but not considered valid for Pages configuration
 3. GitHub-related environment variables (`GITHUB_OWNER`, `GITHUB_REPO`, and `GITHUB_BRANCH`) were empty
 4. TinaCMS build process was failing
-5. NextAuth configuration causing build errors with `GithubProvider is not a function`
+5. NextAuth configuration causing build errors with `NextAuth is not a function`

 ## Solution Implemented